Shopify/css/building-a-component/readme.md

 ### State

 When a component or sub-component changes state (in response to a user action or other dynamic behaviour), we often add a class so the state can be styled and made visible to the user.
-These are almost always added and removed by UI scripts as the user interacts with the page.
+These are almost always added and removed by JS as the user interacts with the page.
 If a class is being added or removed via JS, chances are it’s a state.
-Name these state classes similarly to modifiers but with an additional prefix of `is`.
-Since states will have the same CSS specificity as modifiers, define your states after modifiers in source-order to avoid modifiers accidentally overriding states.
+Name these state classes similarly to variations but with an additional prefix of `is`.
+Since states will have the same CSS specificity as variations, define your states after variations in source-order to avoid variations accidentally overriding states.

 ```html
 <ul class="select">